What Is Spinal Muscular Atrophy?

 Preclinical research has shown that the timing of treatment may also be critical – early treatment, before too many motor neurons are lost, is likely to be most successful.
 The window of opportunity for treatment of people with SMA is not known which makes it difficult to plan clinical trials that will give positive results.
 If a successful treatment is found it may be beneficial for a newborn screening program for SMA to be introduced so that treatment can be started before symptoms appear and the motor neurons are lost.

 I Am a Carrier of the SMA Gene … What Can I Do?

+You can get regular updates by becoming a friend of the MDA Facebook page.
 For more detailed information on genetics, genetic counselling and available tests contact MDA on 9320 9555 or firstname.lastname@example.org.